djvanderlaan/codelist/vignettes/introduction.md

 should be treated as a missing value.
 This column should be interpretable as a logical column.

-Note that, although code lists can contain a 'parent' column, the current version of the `codelist` package does not contain any functionality yet to work with these hierarchies.
-This could for example be used to select all records whose codes fall in the 'Toys' domain, or to aggregate the data to the top level domains.
-Expect functionality like this in future versions of the package.

 We will also load and example data set using the codes we loaded above:
 ```{.R #ex10}
 data(objectsales)